Skip to content

 /Users/alice/projects/billing-api/src/routes/invoices.ts

 If you pull that session onto Bob’s Linux machine, those paths do not exist.
-Claude will try to read /Users/alice/... and fail.
+The coding agent (Claude Code, Codex, or Antigravity) will try to read /Users/alice/... and fail.
 The conversation becomes unusable.

 Replace the source user’s home directory with the target user’s home directory.